 In evaluating how to define the Commission for financial reporting purposes, management has considered all potential component units.
-The decision to include any potential component units in the financial reporting entity was made by applying the criteria set forth in GASB Statements No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, and GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34.
+The decision to include any potential component units in the financial reporting entity was made by applying the criteria set forth in GASB Statements No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39, Determining Whether Certain Organizations are Component Units, GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, and GASB Statement No. 80, Blending Requirements for Certain Component Units - an amendment of GASB Statement No. 14.
 Blended component units, although legally separate entities, are in-substance part of the primary entity's operations.
 Each discretely presented component unit would be or is reported in a separate column in the financial statements to emphasize that it is legally separate from the primary entity.

-The basic-but not the only-criterion for including a potential component unit within the reporting entity is the primary entity 's ability to exercise oversight responsibility.
+The basic-but not the only-criterion for including a potential component unit within the reporting entity is the primary entity's ability to exercise oversight responsibility.
 The most significant manifestation of this ability is financial interdependency.
 Other manifestations of the ability to exercise oversight responsibility include, but are not limited to, the selection of governing authority, the designation of management, the ability to significantly influence operations, and accountability for fiscal matters.
 A second criterion used in evaluating potential component units is the scope of public service.
 Application of this criterion involves considering whether the activity benefits the primary entity and / or its citizens.